Freecs11/Collectible-Card-Game/README.md

 More specifications: the cards will be represented as NFT, or Non-Fungible Tokens.
 It's the best way to represent collectibles on a blockchain.
 For this, you'll implement the ERC-721 norm, and you'll build the different frontends and backends on your own.
 The project is here to help you kickstart the infrastructure.

-## Expectations

-You'll send:

-- The code you wrote as a monorepo.
-Contracts, frontend and backend should be in the same GitHub repo.
-Your repository should be send by email.
-- A report of what you've done.
-This report should be comprised of 5 to 8 pages approximately, and should not contain any code, except in case of extreme necessity (i.e. a pseudo-code algorithm for example).
-You can – if you need to talk about the code – make a link pointing to the correct file or code block on the GitHub repo.
-Every extract of code not necessary will be a subject of a penalty.
-- A short video demo of what you've done.
-You should be able to create a small video of up to 3 minutes displaying the different features working on your computer.

 # Implementations

 Let's jump into the code.